 Last updated on March 27, 2021.

-Halloween was a week ago, is your Jack-O’-Lantern still around?
+Is your Jack-O’-Lantern still around?
 Do you still have fall pumpkins around your home?
 Please read this before you dispose of them!

 Don’t you just love fall and pumpkins?
 The colors, the smells, the flavors?